 You'll also notice we use a fresh ginger simple syrup to give this margarita an extra layer of spice with the right touch of sweetness.
 For this, we need fresh ginger, water and sugar.
 While you can buy ginger simple syrup, you can't beat the flavor of homemade, and it's ridiculously easy to prepare.

 Step 1: Let’s start by making our fresh ginger simple syrup.
 For this step, we add equal parts water and sugar along with a cup of chopped fresh ginger to a saucepan and bring the mixture to a boil.
-We turn off the heat, steep and strain.
+We turn off the heat, steep, blend until smooth and strain.

 That’s it.
 Easy, huh?
 As long as you keep the ginger syrup in an airtight container in the refrigerator, it should last several weeks.